 Doctrinal Statement of First Stone Ministries

 We believe Jesus has come to set the captives free from all areas of bondage.
 While we recognize sexual and relational brokenness is not part of God's intent; we believe that through a personal relationship with Jesus our hearts and lives can be transformed by the power of the Holy Spirit.
+We believe in the real presence of the Holy Spirit giving gifts that operate now in the lives of sincere believers.
+We believe that all sincere believers in Jesus Christ as Lord also need to yield to the operation of the Holy Spirit to bring about continued sanctification.

 We believe the Bible is the inspired Word of God; and therefore believe that an obedience to God's Word will bring about the healing process and freedom from the bondage of sexual brokenness.
 We believe in one God eternally existent in three persons; the Father, the Son, and the Holy Spirit.
 We believe in the deity of our Lord Jesus Christ, in His virgin birth, in His sinless life, in His death and blood atonement, in His bodily resurrection, in His ascension into heaven, and in His personal physical return to earth.